alxwolf/ubios-cert/README.md

 * [kchristensen's udm-le for UDM](https://github.com/kchristensen/udm-le): his work provides the base for both structure of implementation and content.
 * [boostchicken's udm-utilites](https://github.com/boostchicken/udm-utilities): the way to run stuff on UbiOS while surviving upgrades and reboots
-* [Neilpang's acme.sh](https://github.com/acmesh-official/acme.sh): the probably most convenient and most supported interface for Let's Encrypt.
+* [Neilpang's acme.sh](https://github.com/acmesh-official/acme.sh): the probably most convenient and most supported interface for Let's Encrypt, ZeoSSL, Buypass and SSL.com.

 ## Known bugs and unknowns

 Status as of February 15, 2021:

 * There is no email address being registered with the LE account, so you will not receive expiration emails from LE.
 As they will renew automatically, this should have no effect.
+* ZeroSSL requires an email-address, too.
+Didn't use it (as they do not provide SANs).
+Feel free to create a pull request if you bring other CAs to action.

 ## Installation